-Toronto, Ontario — Legendary sports broadcaster for the Toronto Raptors and TSN, Jack Armstrong, is to be honoured with the title of the Grand Marshal of the 2023 St. Patrick’s Parade in Toronto.
+Toronto, Ontario – Hockey legend Brian Burke is to be honoured with the title of Grand Marshal of Toronto’s St. Patrick Parade for 2024.

-This year’s parade will take place on Sunday, March 19th, beginning at 12pm.
+The parade will take place on Sunday, March 17th, beginning at 12pm.

 Toronto’s St. Patrick’s Parade is one of the largest community events in the city and is the largest celebration of Irish culture anywhere in Canada.

-The involvement of Jack Armstrong as Grand Marshal is a testament to the importance of the St. Patrick’s Parade in Toronto and its growth as a major event in North America.
+St. Patrick’s Parade in Toronto has grown into a major event in North America.
 That growth can be attested to the large number of volunteers who dedicate an immense amount of time each year.

-Over 5,000 participants march the parade route each year, and hundred of thousands more line the streets to watch the festivities.
+Over 5,000 participants march the parade route each year, and hundreds of thousands more line the streets to watch the festivities.

-The parade will begin at the corner of St. George and Bloor Street West at 12 pm and proceed down Yonge Street, turning left towards the review stand at Nathan Phillips Square.
+The parade will take a new route in 2024 due to construction of the new Ontario line on Queen Street West.
+It will begin as usual at the corner of St. George and Bloor Street West at 12 pm and proceed down Yonge Street, and this year finish at a review stand at Yonge and Dundas Square.